Lucky Charms Bars

 Instructions

-- Line 8×8 or 9×9 inch square pan with parchment paper for easiest clean up, or butter the pan well.
+- Line an 8×8 or 9×9 inch square pan with parchment paper for easier clean up and cutting, or butter the pan well.

 - Pour in mini marshmallows and stir over medium-low heat until they are just about melted.
 Remove from heat and continue stirring until fully melted.
 Stir in salt and, if desired the vanilla bean paste.

 - Add cereal all at once, stirring until it is all coated.
-Dump into the prepared pan and using a piece of parchment paper, plastic wrap or buttered hands, press the mixture lightly into the pan, allowing it to cool for about an hour before cutting.
+Dump into the prepared pan aarchment paper, plastic wrap or buttered hands, press the mixture lightly into the pan.
+Allow it to cool for about an hour before cutting.

 - Store in airtight baggie or container up to one week, best eaten within 2-3 days.
 If Lucky Charms bars get too hard, place in microwave for 10 seconds at a time until softened, or heat in 300 degree oven for a few minutes.